avalanche-foundation/ACPs/ACPs/75-acceptance-proofs/README.md

 ---

-We introduce "acceptance proofs" and add them to the ProposerVM header, so that a peer can verify any correctly produced block by verifying the corresponding P-Chain acceptance proofs.
-If a block’s proof is valid, the blocks can be executed in-order locally to verify the proposed subnet block.
-Peers can request blocks without explicitly communicating with a validator and verify them without running consensus locally.
+We introduce "acceptance proofs", so that a peer can verify any block accepted by consensus.
+In the aforementioned use-case if a P-Chain block is unknown by a peer, it can request the block at the provided height and its corresponding proof from a peer.
+If a set of blocks' proofs are valid, the blocks can be executed in-order to advance the local P-Chain and verify the proposed subnet block.
+Peers can request blocks from any peer without requiring consensus locally or communication with a validator.
 This has the added benefit of reducing the number of required connections and p2p message load served by P-Chain validators.

 ---